davidfortunato/davidfortunato_portfolio/README.md

 - Office Supplies and Furniture showed resilience to seasonal fluctuations, maintaining consistent profit growth throughout the months.
 Over the two-year period, Office Supplies saw a remarkable growth of 358%, while Furniture followed closely with a 267% increase.
 Their steady performance highlights a stable demand, unaffected by typical market seasonality.
 - In contrast, the surge in Technology sales can largely be attributed to Phones, which stand out as the only technology product in the top five most sold items.
 With total sales reaching $280K over the two years, Phones significantly contributed to the sector’s dominance in overall sales.

 Below is the Product Performance page of the Power BI Dashboard and more examples are included throughout the report.
-For the full Power BI report download here. (incluir report)
+For the full Power BI report download [here](https://github.com/davidfortunato/davidfortunato_portfolio/raw/main/Company%20X%20sales%20performance.pbix).

 ![Data Model](Images/product_performance.png)